- Home

 6 |

-You can also import the pre-built AI agents.
-For more information, see Import pre-built AI Agent. |
+Also, you can import the AI agents.
+For more information, see Import AI agent. |

 What to do next

-Update Scripted AI Agent profile
+Update scripted AI agent profile

 Before you begin

-Create a scripted AI agent for answering questions.
+Create a scripted AI agent.

 1 |